zhangz/KnowledgeBase/Essential .NET/Garbage Collection.md

 - The CLR is unloading an `AppDomain`
 - The CLR is shutting down

+Garbage collections do not only occur when memory is full or close to full.
+Instead, garbage collections occur whenever generation 0 is full.

 ### Large Objects
 A large object is 85,000 bytes or more in size.
 The CLR treats large objects slightly differently than how it treats small objects:
 - Large objects are not allocated within the same address space as small objects